-The mid back is the link between the shoulder and the lower back.
+The mid-back is the link between the shoulder and the lower back.
 It can be a weak link.
 As we firm up our shoulders and become willing to take on the responsibilities of life, and we have gathered around us the financial and emotional support we need (lower back), something sneaks up and stabs us in the back.
 This is a blind spot.
 Not only can we not see it, but is very difficult to reach.
 The weak link crumbles.
 It is the saboteur or seducer that takes us off our path.
 Blockages here affect the entire body and can stop you dead in your tracks.
 The spleen represents worry or overthinking and the liver represents anger or base emotions.
-Both of these can sabotage even the best laid plans, therefore, always listen to what your body is saying to you, before you react upon others.
+Both of these can sabotage even the best-laid plans, therefore, always listen to what your body is saying to you before you react to others.

 The Coccyx/Sacrum is the seat of Self-pity.
 There is a fear of asking for help.
 One would rather sit and feel sorry for one’s self than get of one’s behind and do something about it.
 To rid yourself of this pain, ask for help and allow your vulnerability to show, even if you have to let all your guard down.